bitforce/Algorithms/tutorial/sorting/quick/README.md

 _WCS_:
-  Space complexity may differ in Quicksort variants; however, for the one found here, it uses in-place partitioning, which only takes O(1) space, but post- partition, the sublists are recursively sorted; the sublist with the lesser elements being sorted first and requiring at most O(log(n)) space; followed by the other part being sorted using tail recursion or iteration, which
+  Space complexity may differ in Quicksort variants; however, for the one found here, it uses in-place partitioning, which only takes O(1) space, but post partition, the sublists are recursively sorted; the sublist with the lesser elements being sorted first and requiring at most O(log(n)) space; followed by the other part being sorted using tail recursion or iteration, which